ianmiell/autotrace/README.md

 - Pause program in-flight to see what's going on

-- Supply PID to pane's command and it gets the main pid sub'd in (see example above)
+- Supply PID to pane's command and it gets the main pid sub'd in (see strace in the example above)

 - Colorised, multi-pane output

-- Output captured to files also (in `/tmp/tmptelemetrise/PID/*`)
+- Output of all commands captured to files (in `/tmp/tmptelemetrise/PID/*`)

+- Raise PR if you want other features

 ## Install